Using Machine Learning to Test Causal Hypotheses in Conjoint Analysis: Introduction

 Conjoint analysis, introduced more than half a century ago \citep{conjoint}, is a factorial survey-based experiment designed to measure preferences on a multidimensional scale.
 Under a commonly used ``forced-choice'' design, respondents are presented with two alternative profiles of randomly selected attributes (e.g., candidates with different traits or products with different features).
 They are then asked to choose their preferred profile.
 Conjoint analysis has been extensively used by marketing firms to determine desirable product characteristics \citep[e.g.,][]{market, market2}.
 Recently, it has gained popularity among social scientists \citep{AMCE, socialscience2} who are interested in studying individual preferences concerning elections \citep[e.g.,][]{gender}, immigration \citep[e.g.,][]{immigration}, employment \citep[e.g.,][]{employment}, and other issues.

 When analyzing conjoint experiments, the {\it design-based} approach, pioneered by \citet{AMCE}, has been by far the most popular among social scientists.
 The main advantage of this nonparametric approach is its simplicity---it uses the difference-in-means estimator or linear regression to infer the average marginal component effect (AMCE) of each factor by averaging over the distribution of other factors.
-However, because the AMCE critically depends on the distribution of factors, the empirical results under this approach can be sensitive to the choice of profile distribution and can severely undervalue the importance of a factor that impacts preferences primarily through interactions \citep{distributional_effects}.
+However, because the AMCE makes inferences about the marginal effects averaged over all the other factors, it may fail to capture important interactions.
+This is potentially problematic given that practitioners tend to use AMCE-based confidence intervals that are narrow and contain zero to conclude that a factor has a weak causal effect \citep{AMCE, immigration, gender}.
+However, a narrow AMCE-based confidence interval containing zero only implies that a factor has a weak \textit{marginal} effect, not necessarily that its total causal influence is weak.

 A possible solution is the {\it model-based} approach that ranges from traditional parametric regression models \citep{mcfa:73, marketgeneral,marketreg} to more recent machine learning algorithms \citep{egam:imai:19,distributional_effects,dispute2,dispute3,gopl:imai:pash:22}.
 While this approach can efficiently estimate various quantities of interest, it has the potential drawback of model misspecification, producing biased inference.
 Although researchers can reduce model misspecification by adopting a more complicated model (e.g., adding interaction terms of increasing order), such an approach can substantially reduce statistical power and produce invalid $p$-values even when the model is correctly specified \citep{phasetransition}.
-While subgroup analysis, a common practice to analyze only a subset of the data, is simpler, it suffers from well-known problems of multiple testing and $p$-hacking, which are of serious concern in conjoint analysis given a large number of possible causal effects of interest \citep[see e.g.,][]{p_hacking1, p_hacking2}.
+While subgroup analysis, a common practice to analyze only a subset of the data, is simpler, it suffers from well-known problems of multiple testing and $p$-hacking, which are of serious concern in conjoint analysis given a large number of possible causal effects of interest \citep[see, e.g.,][]{p_hacking1, p_hacking2}.
 Finally, the use of machine learning algorithms, which is becoming increasingly common, cannot yield even consistent estimates in high-dimensional settings without strong assumptions.